dragonchain/dragonchain/README.md

     --bitcoin-network (mainnet/testnet/regtest)

 ## Running a phase 5 node

 The current implementation of the phase 5 node can connect to a local bitcoin node with wallet in order to run or can remotely connect to another bitcoin wallet running Bitcoin-Qt.
 Make sure that your bitcoin.conf file is in the proper location:

-    Mac OSX
+##### Mac OSX

-        - $HOME/Library/Application Support/Bitcoin/
+    $HOME/Library/Application Support/Bitcoin/

-    Linux
+##### Linux

-        - $HOME/.bitcoin/
+    $HOME/.bitcoin/

-    Windows
+##### Windows

-        - %APPDATA%\Bitcoin\
+    %APPDATA%\Bitcoin\

-    Connecting to bitcoin node:
-    **bitcoin.conf**
+#### bitcoin.conf file contents

     rpcuser="some username"
     rpcpassword="password for the node"

-    - optional for running on a remote node **
+Optional for running on a remote node:

     rpcconnect="bitcoin_node_ip_address"
     rpcport="bitcoin_node_port" (defaults to 8333)